 Korean Folk Village Travel Guide

 After exploring Everland Theme Park, we boarded our bus and headed to the Korean Folk Village.
 Also known as Minsok Village, this living museum is a popular heritage and cultural destination for both Korean and foreign tourists.
-Upon arriving at the village, we were surprised to see dozens of buses parked; there were hundreds of kids visiting on school excursions.
+Upon arriving at the village, we were surprised to see dozens of buses parked, with hundreds of kids visiting on school excursions.

-Due to the devastation that ensued during the Korean War, only few traditional houses and heritage buildings were left to preserve and showcase Korean tradition and history.
-The Korean Folk Village was established in 1974, created to expose local and foreign tourists to traditional Korean life and culture.
-The Village contains several sections that showcase replicas of traditional houses of the different social classes (peasant, landowner, yangban) from various regions.
+Due to the devastation that ensued during the Korean War, only a few traditional houses and heritage buildings were left to preserve and showcase Korean tradition and history.
+The Korean Folk Village was established in 1974 to introduce local and foreign tourists to traditional Korean life and culture.
+The Village contains several sections that showcase replicas of traditional houses from different social classes (peasants, landowners, yangban) across various regions.

-At the park, we were able to experience traditional street market, restaurants, and demonstrations of traditional woodworking and metalworking techniques, as well as performances of traditional dances, equestrian skills, marriage ceremonies, and recreational activities.
+At the park, we experienced a traditional street market, restaurants, demonstrations of traditional woodworking and metalworking techniques, and performances of traditional dances, equestrian skills, marriage ceremonies, and recreational activities.

 Exploring the Village

-Before we entered the village, we observed wooden poles carved with Chinese characters; these poles are called Jangseung or Village guardian.
-These Korean totem poles were worshipped as village tutelary deities and were traditionally placed at the edges of villages to mark village boundaries and scare away demons.
+Before we entered the village, we observed wooden poles carved with Chinese characters; these poles are called Jangseung, or village guardians.
+These Korean totem poles were worshipped as village tutelary deities and were traditionally placed at village edges to mark boundaries and ward off demons.

-We passed an area with an amusement park section has rides and games, an art museum, a sculpture garden, a Korean Folk Museum, and a World Folk Museum which highlights traditional lifestyles from around the world.
+We passed an area that featured a lively amusement park section with colorful rides and game booths, an art museum displaying a variety of paintings and installations, a tranquil sculpture garden filled with intricate statues, a Korean Folk Museum with exhibits on traditional customs and daily life, and a World Folk Museum that highlights traditional lifestyles, clothing, and cultural practices from around the world.

 How to get there: